timmyichen/cspp/drafts/_sources/unit1/u0103-strops.rst

 Lesson 01-03: Operators on Strings
 ==================================

+**Learning Target: I can use string concatenaiton to combine strings.**
 **Learning Target: I can predict the result of operations on strings.**

 Not all operators work with strings.
 In Python, you can only use strings with the ``+`` addition and ``*``  multiplication operators.